Season 11 To Be The ‘Shameless’ Series Finale? William H. Macy Weighs In

 — All Trends IT (@All_Trends_IT) March 19, 2017

 Whether or not Shameless is actually able to continue for the next four years – or to continue beyond the timeline of the original series it was adapted from – will depend on a number of different factors.
 First, there is the actors and actresses.
-When contracts come to an end actors and actresses could choose to walk away from the show even if the network wants to continue to film additional episodes.
-While there have certainly been some characters who have walked away in the past and their certainly could be more in the future – there are some characters that may steer Shameless fans away from continuing to watch the series if they left the show.
+When contracts come to an end, actors and actresses could choose to walk away from the show even if the network wants to continue to film additional episodes.
+While there have certainly been some characters who have walked away in the past — and there certainly could be more in the future – there are some characters that may steer Shameless fans away from continuing to watch the series if they left the show.
 It, for example, would be difficult for the network to continue the series without the core members of the Gallagher family.
 This would result in a matter of whether or not the series could continue if a character such as Lip, Frank, Fiona, Ian, Debbie, Carl, or Liam walked away.
-The bigger question would be: whether or not the current fanbase would continue to watch the show if that were to happen?
+The bigger question would be whether or not the current fanbase would continue to watch the show if that were to happen.

 The other big determining factor in whether the series gets another four years – as Macy claimed it would – or goes beyond the four years is ratings.
 Even with the proper contracts in place, the network is only going to continue to renew a series that is actually making money.
-If people were to stop watching Shameless it may not survive another four years, let alone exceed them.
+If people were to stop watching Shameless, it may not survive another four years, let alone exceed them.

 At this time, the only thing Shameless fans can really do is wait and see what happens.
 At this time, we know William H. Macy is claiming the series will continue for at least another four seasons.
-We know this will put the series up to the Season 11 – which is the same season that Shameless U.K. ended.
+We know this will put the series up to Season 11 – which is the same season that Shameless U.K. ended.
 And, we know that filming for Season 8 starts next month.
 What are your thoughts on Shameless continuing for four years?
 Do you think Season 11 could be the series finale?

 [Featured Image by Jason Kempin/Getty Images]